 Try these fixes:

+Fortnite freeze or crash during gameplay for a variety of reasons, such as hardware failure, software conflicts, incompatible device drivers, corrupted game files and low RAM.
+Here is a list of solutions to rule out common problems.
 You may not have to try them all.
 Just work your way down the list until you find the one that works.

-- Check your computer specifications
+- Check your computer specs

 - Restart your computer

-- Run Epic Games Launcher as an administrator
+- Run your game as an administrator

 - Update your graphics driver